mgaudin/Hy2roresO/docs/user-docs/how_to.rst

 Step 2 : optional parameters
 ---------------

-You can now enter more optional parameters to specify the names of the fields corresponding to the **name of the river**, its **flow**, the field corresponding to the **initial altitude** and the one corresponding to the **final altitude** of each section of the network.
+You can now enter more optional parameters to specify the names of the fields corresponding to the **name of the river**, the **initial altitude** and the **final altitude** of each section of the network.

 These parameters are optional : if they are not specified, the algorithm will still run, but may be less efficient because these parameters can be a key for a better hierarchisation.